nazunalika/linux-guide-and-hints/source/el/nat.rst

 Here are the list of requirements below.

-* CentOS 7, 8 or Fedora
+* Rocky Linux 7, 8 or Fedora
 * An active internet connection to install the packages required or available internal mirrors
 * A system with at least two (2) network interfaces